I would definitely recommend CQ to anyone who is looking to change career paths or looking to come back to school.

 What Are the Most Important Skills You’ll Need as a Child Care Assistant?

 Posted: March 7, 2019

 Do you love working with children?
 Did you know that you could turn that passion into a career?
-But before you start on the path, find out if you have the right skills.
+But before you start on the path, find out if you have the right skills for our online programs.
 Here are the 5 most important skills you’ll need as a child care assistant.